Give directly to one of the 300+ funds managed by the Community Foundation of Howard County. Choose from the list below to make your gift instantly.

 In support of their mission to develop and present contemporary dance as a living art form in the community, through dance education, community outreach, workshops, performances and collaborations with other artists throughout the Mid-Atlantic region.

-This $1,000 scholarship is offered, in honor of Bob Kittleman, for high school seniors who have shown potential in or are accomplished in engineering and the applied sciences.
+This up to $21,000 scholarship is offered, in honor of Bob Kittleman, for high school seniors who have shown potential in or are accomplished in engineering and the applied sciences.
 Applicants must plan to attend a two- or four-year college/university or trade school.

 This $500 scholarship is offered in loving memory of Mary Ann Levant, a dedicated educator who gave in abundance throughout her career to the Howard County Public School System.
 Applicants must plan to attend or take a class at a two- or four-year college/university or trade school to further their educational interests.